The ADA definition of disability

 - Respiratory (including speech organs)

-A mental impairment is any mental or psychological disorder, such as intellectual disability, formerly mental retardation, organic brain syndrome, emotional or mental illness, and specific learning disabilities.
+A mental impairment is any mental or psychological disorder.
+Things like intellectual disability, mental retardation, organic brain syndrome, mental illness, and specific learning disabilities.

 - AIDS, and its symptoms